-Robert Klapprodt, President, Vestmark
+Robert Klapprodt, Corporate Strategy Officer, Vestmark

 Governance, Risk, and Compliance (GRC) technology continues to evolve rapidly.
 In the face of constrained budgets and resources, CCOs, compliance teams, and the vendors who serve them are looking for ways to increase the efficiency and productivity of compliance professionals, support firm growth, reduce exposure, and keep pace with the technology advances of the regulators.
 Learn about the latest trends in GRC technology offerings and the outlook for 2019 - what firms are implementing now and what they are evaluating for the future, what tools they are choosing to build in-house vs. using third-party solutions, and which technology investments are paying dividends.

 - Moving the traditional sales process into the digital age